apache/couchdb-documentation/src/setup/cluster.rst

 the nodes, and all three will respond as if you are working with a single CouchDB cluster.

-For a proper production setup, you'd now set up an HTTP proxy in front of the node that does load balancing and SSL termination, if desired.
-We recommend `HAProxy`_.
-See our `example configuration for HAProxy`_.
-All you need is to adjust the IP addresses or hostnames and ports.
+For a proper production setup, you'd now set up an HTTP reverse proxy in front of the cluster, for load balancing and SSL termination.
+We recommend `HAProxy`_, but others can be used.
+Sample configurations are available in the :ref:`best-practices` section.

 .. _cluster/setup/api: